dalenguyen/urls-checker/readme.md

 ## Note

-* The current number of link that this package can check is 400.
+* The maximum number of links that this package can check is 400.
 * The second parameter - 'main-domain' - is OPTIONAL.
-Because when you check a page http://example.com/bla-bla-bla.
-You will need the base domain to get the absolute URL of images or relative paths inside your page.
+Because when you check a page http://example.com/bla-bla-bla, you will need a base domain to get the absolute URL of images or relative paths inside your page.

 ## Urls Checker for the whole website